pKrime/brignet/README.md

 Cuda compilation tools, release 10.2, V10.2.89
 ```

-In this case pytorch can be installed in the command prompt via
+In this case PyTorch can be installed in the command prompt via

 ```
 conda install pytorch==1.8.1 cudatoolkit=10.2 -c pytorch